Alanoudmh1/SpeechToText/README.md

 # SpeechToText
-This repository is about transcribe from Speech to Text using the websockets streaming API.
+This repository is about Convert from Speech to Text using the websockets streaming API.